aschmidt75/docker-workshop/docker.d/slides/microservice/slides.md

 ```

 ***
-OK, we did configured und start our tomcat backends...
+OK, we did not yet configure and start our tomcat backends...

 ```bash
 $ docker stop apache2